andreaparisi-science/Python3_with_comments/README.md

 	source ~/.bashrc

-And you should be done.
+And you should be set.

 If you are using Windows, I am not sure what you should do as I assume you are not using a command line to run python scripts.
 If you are using the command line, then you should know what to do.
 If you do not, well... good luck...
 I do not use Windows for development with python.
 If you find out and want to help other users, please let me know so that I can add instructions here.